pyaustine/weather-api-wrapper/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue on GitHub.
+See the [Code of conduct](CODE_OF_CONDUCT) for more details.

 ## License